 Because it is so inexpensive one of the most popular bases we see being used (unadvisedly) by do-it-yourself types is the $250 Confidence Power Plus Motorized Electric Treadmill, a unit so cheap that they had to use both the words “Motorized” and “Electric” in its name to overcome the consumer’s natural skepticism that you could actually buy a powered treadmill for less than you’d spend on a low-end lawn mower.
 Its belt is narrower than some cookie baking sheets at a measly 14″, and hence we strongly recommend against its use in a treadmill desk workstation.
 Unless you’re a dog.

-The bottom line is you’re mostly likely to find at least an 18″ belt on the best brands of walking treadmills and should shy away from anything narrower.
+The bottom line is you’re mostly likely to find at least an 18″ belt on the most brands of walking treadmills and should shy away from anything narrower.
 A 20″ belt like on the iMovR ThermoTread GT and LifeSpan TR5000 is a much better choice, and the Unsit 30″ width is even better.